 Keep in mind that a design patent will not keep your competition from creating a product very similar to yours.
 However, they will not be allowed to make a direct copy of your design without the possibility of legal action.

-A utility patents is much broader than a design patent.
-It will provide protection than just the embodiment of your invention.
+A utility patent is much broader than a design patent.
+It will provide more protection than just the embodiment of your invention.
 Utility patents will provide you with protection of your overall conception.
 Generally, you should always seek a utility patent if you can do so.

 Advantages of Provisional Patent Applications

 A provisional patent application comes with some additional advantages.
 They have less legal requirements than a utility patent application.
-A provisional application is not issued as patents.
+A provisional application is not issued as a patent.
 What they do is provide you with a period of time, typically 12 months, to file your utility patent for your invention.